 You can also create your own function blocks within your program.
 So if you've created a new profile generator, you may encapsulate it within a user-defined function block (UDFB) and incorporate into your main DPL program.
-See section 7.7 User Defined Function Blocks on page 92 and the on-line help for information.
+See section 7.7 User defined function blocks on page 111 and the on-line help for information.

-4.7 Program Example
+4.7 Program example

-Figure 4-3 is an example of a DPL program written within SyPTPro:
+Shown below is an example of a DPL program written within SyPTPro:

-Figure 4-3 Example DPL Program
+Figure 4-3 Example DPL program